 - a.
 No country in the Americas has a provident fund.
 The column in this table is to facilitate comparisons with countries in other regions. - b.
-The benefit increases with the length of the contribution period. - c.
-The universal pension is increased by an income-tested supplement. - d.
-The earnings-related social insurance system is closed to new entrants and is being phased out. - e.
-The government provides a guaranteed minimum pension. - f.
-The means-tested pension has not been implemented. - g.
-The pension forumla contains a flat-rate component and an earnings-related element.
+The benefit formula contains a flat-rate component as well as an element based on earnings or years of coverage. - c.
+The government provides a guaranteed minimum pension. - d.
+The universal pension is increased by an income-tested supplement. - e.
+The earnings-related social insurance system is closed to new entrants and is being phased out.